zepingyu0512/zepingyu0512.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a PhD student at University of Manchester, supervised by Prof. [Sophia Ananiadou](https://research.manchester.ac.uk/en/persons/sophia.ananiadou).
-Previously, I worked as an NLP researcher at Tencent Technology, where I designed deep learning models for code detection and code matching.
-I received my Bachelor's and Master's degrees from Shanghai Jiao Tong University, supervised by Prof. [Gongshen Liu](https://infosec.sjtu.edu.cn/DirectoryDetail.aspx?id=75).
+Previously, I worked as an NLP researcher at Tencent Technology.
+I received my Bachelor's and Master's degrees from Shanghai Jiao Tong University, supervised by Prof. Gongshen Liu.

-My research lies in understanding the inner mechanisms of LLMs and multimodal LLMs.
-I believe that deeper insights into these models can inform the design of more robust, controllable, and efficient architectures.
-My current work focuses on two main directions:
+My research lies in understanding the inner mechanisms of LLMs and multimodal LLMs (MLLMs).
+I believe that a deeper understanding of these models can inform the design of more robust, controllable, and efficient architectures, and guide practical techniques for improving model performance.
+In particular, I work on:

-**a) Mechanistic interpretability of LLMs and multimodal LLMs.** I develop and apply interpretability techniques to investigate how LLMs powerfully perform different tasks and capabilities within one single model.
-My studies span fundamental abilities—such as factual knowledge, arithmetic, and in-context learning—as well as higher-order capabilities like latent multi-hop reasoning and visual question answering.
-Through these efforts, I aim to establish principled insights that inform and guide the future development of LLMs.
+**a) Mechanistic interpretability of LLMs and multimodal LLMs.**
+I develop and apply interpretability techniques to investigate how LLMs and multimodal LLMs perform a wide range of tasks using a shared architecture.
+Through these efforts, I aim to establish principled insights that inform and guide the future development of these models.

-**b) Mitigating the catastrophic forgetting problem in LLM post-training.** While scaling data and compute has led to significant improvements in the performance of LLMs, it does not address certain fundamental challenges at the mechanistic level.
-One such challenge is catastrophic forgetting—the tendency of LLMs to lose previously learned capabilities during SFT and RL.
-My current research aims to investigate the underlying mechanisms of this phenomenon and to develop effective mitigation strategies, with the broader goal of enabling more robust and continually improving LLMs.
+1. **Understanding fundamental abilities**
+   I analyze how core skills emerge in LLMs, including factual knowledge, arithmetic reasoning, and in-context learning.

+   - [EMNLP 2024 main](https://aclanthology.org/2024.emnlp-main.191.pdf): Understanding the mechanism of factual knowledge.
+   - [EMNLP 2024 main](https://aclanthology.org/2024.emnlp-main.193.pdf): Understanding the mechanism of arithmetic operations.
+   - [EMNLP 2024 main](https://aclanthology.org/2024.emnlp-main.192.pdf): Understanding the mechanism of in-context learning.

+3. **Understanding higher-order capabilities**
+   I study more complex reasoning behaviors in LLMs and MLLMs, such as latent multi-hop reasoning and visual question answering.

+   - [arXiv 2024.11](https://arxiv.org/pdf/2411.10950): Understanding the mechanism of visual question answering in MLLMs.
+   - [arXiv 2025.02](https://arxiv.org/pdf/2502.10835): Understanding why LLMs fail on latent multi-hop reasoning.

+**b) Improving LLM and multimodal LLM capabilities.** Beyond understanding model behavior, I aim to **improve the performance and reliability of LLMs and multimodal LLMs**.
+My current efforts focus on three directions:

+1. **Designing interpretability tools**
+   I build interpretability tools that expose how LLMs and MLLMs reason internally, helping users understand the rationale behind model responses.
+These tools aim to improve transparency and increase user confidence in the model’s outputs, especially in high-stakes or ambiguous scenarios.

+   - [arXiv 2024.11](https://arxiv.org/pdf/2411.10950): Interpretability tool for visual question answering.
+   - [arXiv 2025.02](https://arxiv.org/pdf/2502.10835): Interpretability tool for analyzing neuron-level information flow.

+2. **Diagnosing failure cases and designing better modules**
+   I use interpretability techniques to analyze how and why models fail, which guides the design of new architectures or fine-tuning strategies.

+   - [arXiv 2025.02](https://arxiv.org/pdf/2502.10835): A new module, back attention, to improve the latent multi-hop reasoning ability.

+3. **Model editing and Model merging**
+   I work on methods that identify specific neurons or weights responsible for errors, enabling efficient post-training model editing or model merging.

+   - [arXiv 2025.01](https://arxiv.org/pdf/2501.14457): Locate-then-edit for neuron-level model editing, to reduce gender bias.
+   - [arXiv 2025.05](https://arxiv.org/pdf/2505.16703): Locate-then-merge after post-training, to mitigate catastrophic forgetting.

-Feel free to contact me at zepingyu@foxmail.com if you're interested in working together.
+I am seeking a Research Scientist position starting in late 2026 or early 2027.
+Please feel free to contact me at **zepingyu@foxmail.com** if you are interested in working together.

 # 🔥 News